gmoe/piano_fundamentals/source/chapter1/ch1_procedures/II.11.rst

 11. Parallel Sets
 -----------------

-Now that the LH CEG chord is satisfactory, try to switch suddenly from the chord to the quadruplet.
+Now that the LH ``C E G`` chord is satisfactory, try to switch suddenly from the chord to the quadruplet.
 You will now have to move the fingers but keep the finger motions to a minimum.
 To successfully switch, incorporate the proper hand/arm motions (see Fink, Sandor) discussed later but, that's advanced stuff,